FirebirdSQL/jaybird/src/documentation/faq.md

 NOTE: Microsoft has deprecated the `SIO_LOOPBACK_FAST_PATH` option and recommends not to use it.
+Support was removed in Firebird 5.0

-Firebird 3.0.2 adds support for "TCP Loopback Fast Path" (`SIO_LOOPBACK_FAST_PATH` socket option).
+Firebird 3.0.2 adds support for "TCP Loopback Fast Path" (`SIO_LOOPBACK_FAST_PATH` socket option); support was removed in Firebird 5.0.
 This is available in Windows 8 / Windows Server 2012 and higher.
 This feature enables performance optimizations when connecting through localhost (127.0.0.1 / ::1).
 It requires support on both client and server side.

 Java support for "TCP Loopback Fast Path" was introduced in Java 8 update 60, it can be enabled by specifying the system property `jdk.net.useFastTcpLoopback`